dvinay/spring-jpa-crash-course/Readme.md

 - to implement this strategy, we use @DiscriminatorColumn and @DiscriminatorValue [ref](https://github.com/dvinay/spring-jpa-crash-course/commit/62c445be409b9b6d35c2abdfae860e9ff7ae9aeb)

-- TABLE_PER_CLASS, as name suggest it divide each class as a seperate table.
+- TABLE_PER_CLASS, as name suggest it divide each class as a seperate table except the parent class; parent class data fields are duplicate to each child class.
 - It increases the duplicate columns into multiple tables; but reduce the read opearation [ref](https://github.com/dvinay/spring-jpa-crash-course/commit/4d54ad237059b14adf4a698fd5b28997d0657076)